Orange-Wallet/flutter_injected_web3/README.md

 This is wrapper around slightly modified version of Trust Wallet's Web3 provider, you can find it [here](https://github.com/Orange-Wallet/web3-provider).

-Note: Its still early draft, we will try to update it whenever necessary or whenever we get time, so PRs are most welcome.
+Note: Its still an early draft, we will try to update it whenever necessary or whenever we get time, so PRs are most welcome.

 ## Features

-In most dapps you will se option of "Injected web3" if nothing like this comes up you can select Metamask, Trust wallet or any other wallet that injects web3.
+In most dapps you will se an option of "Injected web3", if nothing like this comes up you can select Metamask, Trust wallet or any other wallet that injects web3.

 ## Getting started
 If you are using flutter_inappwebview, use it directly from the Injected web3 package itself.

 ## Usage

-TODO: Include short and useful examples for package users.
-Add longer examples to `/example` folder.

 ```
 class MyApp extends StatelessWidget {